sidiandi/Amg.Build/Readme.md

 ### Build Properties

-Properties of the Targets container can be accessed as build properties on the command line if
+Properties of the Targets container are available as build properties on the command line if
 * they have a public setter
 * they have a System.Component.Description attribute